kubesphere/community/sig-docs/english-doc-list/KubeSphere 3.0 Documentation List (DevOps and Built-in Apps).md

-# KubeSphere 3.0 Documentation List
+# KubeSphere 3.0 Documentation List (DevOps and Built-in Apps)

 Below are lists of guides that need to be written as part of KubeSphere documentation 3.0.
 Please add your name under **Writer** to claim the task.
 When you submit your pr, put the PR link under **PR Link**.